 San Diego Zoo will probably be a better experience for those old enough to have a beer.
 It’s more educational.
-And adults will be more interested in the backstory of each species and their unique survival characteristics.
-The Zoo animals range from big cats, monkeys, orangutans and polar bears to Komodo dragons and naked mole rats.
+And adults will be more interested in the backstory of each species and its unique survival characteristics.
+The Zoo animals range from big cats, monkeys, orangutans, and polar bears to Komodo dragons and naked mole rats.

 There are some excellent marine animal exhibits at the SD Zoo.
-The Africa Walk exhibit has a spectacular South African Penguin exhibit which gives you very clear above and below water views of the penguins, leopard sharks and various colorful fish.
-There’s more swimming creatures at the Zoo; two types of hippos, crocodiles and alligators.
+The Africa Walk exhibit has a spectacular South African Penguin exhibit which gives you very clear above and below water views of the penguins, leopard sharks, and various colorful fish.
+There are more swimming creatures at the Zoo; two types of hippos, crocodiles and alligators.
 Don’t miss the well-named Polar Bear plunge.
 The bears love to dive off the rocks into the cool water.

 The Zoo’s also a beautiful place to walk.
 In addition to having a world-class animal collection, it’s also got a stunningly large collection of exotic endangered plants.
 Check out the one below: